 But right on the northern border in Norderstedt in the Action Arena you can let the arcade buttons and sticks glow.

 A fairly new gaming center is G4metime in Bramfeld.
-Here you can rent one of 9 gaming rooms spread over 500 m² in the facility.
-There is, for example, a room (Sonic) with 4 high-quality racing rigs or rooms with PCs for a LAN party (Sage and Jinx).
+Here you can rent one of nine gaming rooms spread over 500 m² in the facility.
+For example, there is a room (Sonic) with four high-quality racing rigs or rooms with PCs for a LAN party (Sage and Jinx).
 VR experiences are also on offer.

-Rcadia GaminZone on the Reeperbahn is also really cool.
-There are full motion racing simulators here with which you can drive car races that feel real.
+Rcadia GaminZone on Reeperbahn is also really cool.
+There are full-motion racing simulators that make driving a car feel like the real thing.
 You can also play a virtual reality shooter here with VR-Tower Tag.

 If the trip to Bremen is not too far for you, the Planet Arcade is also a great option.